lstehlik2809/AI-Dataviz-Exploration/README.md

 Happy exploring 🕵️‍♀️

 P.S.
+Since the app is hosted on Streamlit Community Cloud, it doesn’t stay awake continuously.
+If it hasn’t been used recently, you may need to wake it up and wait a few minutes.

+P.P.S.
 As usual, genAI can make mistakes, so don’t trust the outputs blindly - always double-check 😉